Salvation and Sanctification

 that create Christ's nature in people?
 An atheist can do all that which is

-mentioned by Christ, but does this save him, or form Godly character in him?
+mentioned by Christ, but does this save him or her, or form Godly character in them?

 Being "saved" by Christ's blood does NOT bring us to the "stature and fullness" of Christ, His "righteousness," immediately,